If you’re visiting Cork City and you fancy escaping the hustle and bustle, get yourself to Tramore Valley Park.

 5. Fota Wildlife Park

 If you want to get out of the city, the Fota Wildlife Park is a great day out for the whole family.
-The 100-acre park area is located on Fota Island near Carrigtwohill.
+The 100-acre park area is located on Fota Island near Cobh.
 It opened in 1983 and is a not-for-profit charity focused on wildlife conservation.
-The park is walkable, and you can opt for either self-guided or guided tours with a variety of animals and plants to see including the Sumatran Tiger, Asiatic Lion, Eastern Grey kangaroo and Howler Monkey.
+There’s also plenty of things to do in Cobh when you’re finished.

 FAQs about visiting Tramore Valley Park